Plycion/quizbook/README.md

 Notes
 --------

-On ubuntu you need to run `sudo apt-get install libpq-dev` to install the psycopg2 requirement.
+On ubuntu you need to run `sudo apt-get install libpq-dev python-dev` to install the psycopg2 requirement.